-Since unsafe conditions have been identified that are likely to exist or develop on other modified Boeing Model 727 series airplanes, paragraph (a) of this AD requires, within 250 flight cycles after the effective date of this AD, a detailed inspection of the external surface of the main deck cargo door hinge (both fuselage and door side hinge elements) to detect cracks.
-Pemco estimates that this inspection will take 1.5 work hours per airplane.
-At a mechanic's burdened labor rate of \$60 per work hour, the estimated cost per airplane is \$90, or \$4,860 for the fleet of 54 affected Boeing Model 727 series
+Since unsafe conditions have been identified that are likely to exist or develop on other modified Boeing Model 727 series airplanes, paragraph (a) of this AD requires, prior to the accumulation of 4,000 flight cycles since accomplishment of the installation of the main deck cargo door, or within 250 flight cycles after the effective date of this AD, whichever occurs later, a detailed inspection of the external surface of the main deck cargo door hinge to detect cracks.
+AEI estimates that this inspection will take 2 work hours per airplane.
+At a mechanic's burdened labor rate of \$60 per work hour, the cost per airplane will be \$120 or \$9,360 for the 78 affected Boeing Model 727 series airplanes.

-Paragraph (b)(1) of this AD requires, within 36 months or 4,000 flight cycles after the effective date of this AD, whichever occurs first, a detailed inspection of the mating surfaces of both the hinge and the door skin and external fuselage doubler underlying the hinge to detect cracks or other discrepancies (e.g., double or closely drilled holes, corrosion, chips, scratches, or gouges).
-The FAA estimates that compliance with this inspection will take 200 work hours, and that the average labor rate is \$60 per hour.
-Consequently, the estimated cost per airplane is \$12,000, or \$648,000 for the affected fleet of airplanes.
+Paragraph (b)(1) of this AD requires, within 36 months or 4,000 cycles after the effective date of the AD, whichever occurs first, a detailed inspection of the mating surfaces of both the hinge and the door skin, and the hinge and the external fuselage doubler underlying the hinge.
+The FAA estimates that compliance with this inspection will take 200 work hours per airplane, and that the average labor rate is \$60 per work hour.
+The estimated cost per airplane will be \$12,000, or \$936,000 for the affected fleet of 78 Boeing Model